umgbhalla/starred/README.md

 - [kekkorider/codrops-tutorial-ogl-image-carousel](https://github.com/kekkorider/codrops-tutorial-ogl-image-carousel) - Repository for a Codrops tutorial about the creation of an image carousel with GSAP and OGL
 - [microsoft/Web-Dev-For-Beginners](https://github.com/microsoft/Web-Dev-For-Beginners) - 24 Lessons, 12 Weeks, Get Started as a Web Developer
 - [mTvare6/htBrowser](https://github.com/mTvare6/htBrowser) - A hotkey browser made for developers to have easy doc access on any screen
+- [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [wooosh/themewiki](https://github.com/wooosh/themewiki) -
 - [webslides/WebSlides](https://github.com/webslides/WebSlides) - Create HTML presentations in seconds —
 - [webpro/reveal-md](https://github.com/webpro/reveal-md) - reveal.js on steroids!
 Get beautiful reveal.js presentations from any Markdown file